TheReaLee/PMP-118/README.md

 ## Conclusion

+Rollout and FeatureFlow did not meet the **Needs** of the requirements thus are automatically excluded.

-After having tested out each of the providers above keeping in mind ease of use for non-technical users, I can suggest the following providers
+Furthermore after having tested out each of the providers above, I can suggest the following:
 * **Free**: Optimizely or Split.io (Split.io having more statistics features)
-* **Paid**: Launch Darkley or Optimizely [Full Stack]
+* **Paid**: LaunchDarkly or Optimizely [Full Stack] (LaunchDarkly is easier to use and provides a much better experience for rolling out features based on a set of conditions )